rust-lang/rust/text/0000-slice-tail-redesign.md

 more conservative change mentioned above.
 It still has the same drawback of requiring `.unwrap()` when translating existing code.
 And it's unclear what the function names should be (the current names are considered suboptimal).

+Just deprecate the current methods without adding replacements.
+This gets rid of the odd methods today, but it doesn't do anything to make it easier to safely perform these operations.

 # Unresolved questions